SikZk/HuffmanCodes/README.md

-# My own implementation of Huffman coding algorithm in C
+# My own implementation of Huffman codes in C

 ### Description
 Huffman encoding provides the most efficient way to compress data, from a theoretical point of view.
 It is a lossless compression algorithm, which means that the original data can be perfectly reconstructed from the compressed data.